IseyitThe/LoginGrabber-/README.md

 # LoginGrabber
 Educational purpores only.
 Abuse is your responsibility.
-Its WaterFall plugin for minecraft. https://papermc.io/downloads/waterfall
+Its Basic WaterFall plugin for minecraft. https://papermc.io/downloads/waterfall